Azure/ResourceModules/docs/wiki/Solution creation.md

 Once you start building a solution using this library you may wonder how best to start.
 Following you can find some points that can accelerate your experience:

 - Use the [VS-Code extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep) for Bicep to enable DSL-native features such as auto-complete.
-Metadata implemented in our modules are automatically loaded through the extension.
+Metadata implemented in the modules are automatically loaded through the extension.
 - Use the readme
   - If you don't know how to use an object/array parameter you can check if the module's ReadMe file specifies any 'Parameter Usage' block for set parameter ([example](https://github.com/Azure/ResourceModules/blob/main/arm/Microsoft.AnalysisServices/servers/readme.md#parameter-usage-tags)) - or - check the module's `Deployment Examples` ([example](https://github.com/Azure/ResourceModules/blob/main/arm/Microsoft.AnalysisServices/servers/readme.md#deployment-examples)).
   - In general, take note of the `Deployment Examples` specified in each module's ReadMe file as they provide you with rich & tested examples of how set module can be deployed ([example](https://github.com/Azure/ResourceModules/blob/main/arm/Microsoft.AnalysisServices/servers/readme.md#deployment-examples)).
 An easy way to get started is to copy one of the examples and then adjust to it your needs.